MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ### Admin experiences

 - Improved Admin center in new Yammer
-- Some private content mode enhancements
+- Some private content mode capabilities
 - Some admin permission overrides are not yet respected

 ### General